 One example of an epigenetic modification is histone variant exchange as illustrated below.
 Centromeric nucleosomes are characterized by a unique histone variant called CENP-A (ice-blue) which replaces its canonical counterpart, histone H3 (dark blue).
 This alteration results in more flexible DNA termini in the centromeric nucleosome (bottom right) compared to the canonical nucleosome (bottom left).
 As it turns out, this flexibility is a physical feature necessary for the mitotic fidelity and proper segregation of chromosomes during cell division.

-Izmir Biomedicine and Genome Center Computational Biophysics Group is seeking a motivated candidate to join their team as a researcher.
+Izmir Biomedicine and Genome Center Computational Biophysics Group is seeking a motivated candidate to join their team as a PhD student to be funded by the TUBITAK 2232 program.
 Our group employs tools of high-performance computing, molecular modeling, and enhanced sampling to understand the biophysical processes that influence gene regulation at the molecular level.

 The candidate should hold a Bachelor of Science or a Masters degree in sciences (Physics, Chemistry, Biochemistry, Molecular Biology, or Computer Science) or a related engineering field.
 You are expected to be able to communicate effectively in English and be familiar with or willing to learn scientific programming, molecular visualization as well as the biology and biochemistry of chromatin.

-Interested candidates are encouraged to contact Dr. Seyit Kale (firstname.lastname@example.org).
+Interested candidates are encouraged to contact Dr. Seyit Kale (email@example.com) with a recent CV and their university transcript(s).
 For details on our research, please visit https://www.ibg.edu.tr/research-programs/groups/kale-lab/ .